-Many of us have downloaded and edited images in the standard JPG format, and will also be familiar with other file formats like PNG, GIF, among others.
+Many of us have downloaded and edited images in the standard JPG format and will be familiar with other file formats like PNG and GIF, among others.
 These file formats are known as raster formats.
 However, when you try to increase the dimensions or enlarge such images, the quality drops and the photos look considerably blurry.

 To overcome this drawback of raster files, another type of file format is used by many graphic designers, known as vector format.

 Images can be stored in two types of file formats namely raster or vector formats.
 Raster files store images in the form of pixels each having a colour and all the pixels interlock to form an image.
 Enlarging such images or changing their dimensions causes the pixels to stretch resulting in a distorted image.

 Vector files, on the other hand, are images that are built around mathematical formulas that establish points on a grid.
 They usually exist as .ai, .eps, .svg or PDF.
 Rescaling such images does not affect the resolution at all, and the pictures remain sharp.

 Graphic designers use this property to their advantage when designing posters and logos, where they must continually change the size of images as per requirement.
 But how do vector files manage to achieve this?

 As we’ve mentioned before, vector files are built using points on a grid, and two points join to form paths — curved or straight.
 These paths further combine to form longer paths and even closed shapes.

 Each path or closed shape has its own mathematical formula, so when they’re rescaled, the formulas maintain the sharpness and quality of each path or shape.
 Thus, a company could save their logo as a vector file and scale it down to use for its business cards or scale it up for use on corporate buildings.